Shadow the Hedgehog (video game): Characters

-Shadow the Hedgehog, the game's titular protagonist, was created 50 years before the game's events by Prof. Gerald Robotnik in an orbital military research space colony known as the ARK.
+Shadow the Hedgehog, the protagonist, was created fifty years before the game's events by Professor Gerald Robotnik in an orbital military research space colony known as the ARK.
 Robotnik was trying to unlock the secrets of eternal life on the government's orders and create the "Ultimate Life Form."
 To that end, Robotnik designed Shadow to harness the powers of the Chaos Emeralds.
-He saw G.U.N raid the ARK and shoot Robotnik’s granddaughter Maria Robotnik, killing her.
-At the end of Sonic Adventure 2, his first in-game appearance, Shadow was presumed dead, but he returned in Sonic Heroes and suffers amnesia.
+To his horror, Shadow witnessed GUN raid the ARK and shoot his best friend and granddaughter of Gerald, Maria Robotnik, killing her.
+Shadow was presumed dead at the end of Sonic Adventure 2 (2001), his first in-game appearance, but he returned to life in Sonic Heroes (2003) and suffers amnesia.

-The Guardian Units of Nations (G.U.N.) is the military of Earth's government, the United Federation, and it is directed by the G.U.N.
-Commander, who has a hatred of Shadow.
-When completing "Hero" missions, Shadow usually helps G.U.N. and heroic characters from the Sonic series, including Sonic, Tails, Knuckles, Amy, Rouge, Omega, Vector, Charmy, and Espio.
+The Guardian Units of Nations (GUN) is the military of Earth's government, the United Federation, and is directed by the GUN Commander, who harbors a personal hatred of Shadow.
+When completing "Hero" missions, Shadow usually helps GUN and heroic characters from the Sonic series, including Sonic, Tails, Knuckles, Amy Rose, Rouge, E-123 Omega, Vector, Charmy, and Espio.
 Their aim is to protect Earth from both Doctor Eggman and the Black Arms, an army of various related alien species that invade Earth from the Black Comet.
 Black Doom, the leader of the Black Arms, sends an extension of himself called "Doom's Eye" to watch Shadow and help him complete missions.
 When completing "Dark" missions, Shadow helps either Black Doom or Doctor Eggman, each of whom wants the Chaos Emeralds for himself.
 In one "Hero" mission of Sky Troops, Shadow assists Doctor Eggman in battling the Black Arms.